coskundeniz/ad_clicker/README.md

     * If the number of queries or proxies are less than the number of browsers to run, they are cycled.

 ![Multiprocess Run](assets/ad_clicker_multiprocess.gif)

+* Run shell script to run the tool in loop.

+    * `./run_in_loop.sh`

+    * Default wait time between runs is 60 seconds.

+* Run shell script to run the tool in loop with given number of browser instances.

+    * `./run_in_loop.sh 4`

+* Run shell script to run the tool in loop with given number of browser instances and 2 minutes wait between runs.

+    * `./run_in_loop.sh 4 120`

+    * Wait time parameter should be in seconds.

 ---